 So if you go for a CPU worth $150, it would be wise to go for a motherboard that costs half as much.

 While this isn’t a rule of thumb, it is a great guideline.
 This is because there should be a parity between the CPU and the motherboard specs.

 It would be unwise to spend much on a CPU yet cheap out on a motherboard.

 So, for instance, if you choose to go for an AMD Ryzen 7 5800X, yet the motherboard of your choice is an AMD A520, you will have a serious disparity between the two.

 While the CPU will undoubtedly work, as the AMD A520 offers the compatible AM4 socket, it just does not have the right VRM size, phase power design, or even the heat sinks to deliver power to a beast of a CPU stably.

 Depending upon your build, the motherboard chipset you choose will vary.

-Among other things, the chipset determines:
+Among other things, the chipset determines the following:

 - The socket for the CPU

-- How many PCIe lanes it has
+- How many PCIe lanes does it have

 - PCIe version